Williamsburg Va Map - Virginia Cities, Colonial Williamsburg, Jamestown - World Atlas

-The Colonial Parkway links Williamsburg with Yorktown (16 miles from town center) and the restored Jamestown settlement (just 5.5 miles away) making this one of the densest regions of colonial culture in the United States
+The Colonial Parkway links Williamsburg with Yorktown (16 miles from town center) and the restored Jamestown settlement (just 5.5 miles away) making this one of the densest regions of colonial culture in the United States.

 Colonial Williamsburg is a living history museum.
 Residents and workers of the plantations dress, act and depict the lifestyles of colonists from the 18th century.
 This Virginia city's mild seasons provide a perfect climate for outdoor activities year round.

 The local Williamsburg Pottery Factory and Outlets is Virginia's biggest tourist draw.
 Anheuser-Busch established its large operation outside of Williamsburg.
 The company runs a brewery and two theme parks, Busch Gardens and Water Country USA, reside near the beer house.

-- The College of William and Mary was founded in 1693 in Williamsburg and is the nation's second oldest educational institution after Harvard in Boston, MA.
+The College of William and Mary was founded in 1693 in Williamsburg and is the nation's second oldest educational institution after Harvard in Boston, MA.

-- In 1781 British General Lord Cornwallis surrendered to George Washington at nearby Yorktown ending the War for Independence.
+In 1781 British General Lord Cornwallis surrendered to George Washington at nearby Yorktown ending the War for Independence.

-- Williamsburg is the home of American's very first theatre.
+Williamsburg is the home of American's very first theatre.

-- George Washington and Thomas Jefferson are both from Virginia.
+George Washington and Thomas Jefferson are both from Virginia.